TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 ### Redis Stack Server

-To run the containers and the associated **Redis** instance with `docker compose`, open a shell, go to the `redis-docker-compose-examples/redis-community-single` directory and run the following command :
+To run the container associated with the **Redis** instance with `docker compose`, open a shell, go to the `redis-docker-compose-examples/redis-stack-server` directory and run the following command :

 ```shell
 docker compose -f dc-redis-stack-server.yml up -d